Rodney-class ship of the line: Service history

 The sisters were withdrawn to the Mediterranean on 22 November and remained there until they ferried troops from the Crimea back to Britain at the beginning of 1856.
 Rodney briefly became a depot ship later that year before paying off in August; she began her conversion to steam power in early 1859.
 Upon its completion she was placed in reserve.
 The ship was recommissioned in 1867 to serve as the flagship of Vice-Admiral Henry Keppel, Commander-in-Chief, China.
 She returned home in April 1870, the last wooden ship of the line to have been in full commission, and was paid off.
-Rodney was sold for scrap in 1872.
+Rodney was sold for scrap in 1882.

 London was paid off as well in August 1856 and began her conversion to steam power at the beginning of 1857.
 The ship was assigned to the Mediterranean Fleet when her conversion was completed in 1859.
 She was paid off upon her return home in early 1863 and placed in ordinary.
-London became the depot ship at Zanzibar from 1874 to 1884 and was broken up there 10 years later.
+London became the depot ship at Zanzibar from 1874 to 1884 and was broken up there that last year.

 Nile was present during the naval review held in Spithead in early 1856 and was briefly assigned to the North America and West Indies Station later that year.
 She returned home in early 1857 and was refitted to serve as the flagship of Rear-Admiral Henry Ducie Chads, at Queenstown (modern Cobh), Ireland, through the beginning of 1857.
 Rear-Admiral Charles Talbot relieved Chads at the end of 1858.
 The ship became the flagship of Rear-Admiral Sir Alexander Milne, Commander-in-Chief, North America and West Indies Station, at the end of 1859 and continued that duty until her return home in early 1864.
 Nile was paid off shortly afterwards and remained in ordinary until 1875.
 The ship was renamed Conway in 1876 and had her engines removed to serve as a training ship for the Mercantile Marine Service Association at Rock Ferry, Liverpool.
 During the Second World War she was towed for safety to Anglesey Island in 1940.
 The ship ran aground in the Menai Straits while being towed to Birkenhead for a refit in 1953.
 Her wreck was accidentally burnt five months later, "the last survivor of the wooden steam battlefleet".